Original blog post here.

 Which is why I’m surprised by how little awareness I’ve had of it until about a month or so ago.

-I’ve been subbed to Funimation‘s streaming service for the better part of the year, mostly so I could finally watch the entirety of the animes I remember from when I was younger: stuff like Lodoss War and Escaflowne and Tower of Druaga.
+When I wrote the original version of this post, I’d been subbed to Funimation‘s streaming service for the better part of the year, mostly so I could finally watch the entirety of the animes I remember from when I was younger: stuff like Lodoss War and Escaflowne and Tower of Druaga.

 I’d say my knowledge of popular anime falls off a cliff after about 2010 or so.
 I think the last anime I was really kept up with while it was still current(ish) was Bleach, and even then, I think I dropped off at about the point where the female lead‘s hairclip came to life.